 As big food and drink lovers, very much hands on owners Justin Sharp (head chef-proprietor) and his wife Jurga (front-of-house), like to keep things lively, fresh and exciting.
 They are not at all into gadgetry and tricks in the kitchen and favour a very much “produce” driven approach.
 They love to cook what they themselves would like to eat, prioritising local, seasonal produce.
 Whatever is on the plate, their aim is for a combination of simplicity and flavour.
 “Nose-to-Tail” dishes are also regular staple on their menu, which changes almost every day.

 ICE also offer cookery classes and courses guaranteed to take you to the next level when it comes to making gourmet feasts at home.
 Choose from half day, full day, evening or weekend courses in almost any type of cuisine you can think of.
 Channel your inner Heston Blumenthal and take a class in ‘Modern cookery techniques’ where you can experiment with creating strawberry spaghetti, instantaneous ice cream and futuristic liquid spheres.
 More traditional aspiring chefs can choose from courses in butchery for beginners, barbequing, breads of the world or Sous Vide.

 Specialist diets are also catered for, with courses in vegetarian and vegan menus and gluten free cooking.
 There really is something for everyone and too much to list here, whether you want to focus on a certain national cuisine such as French or Spanish food or concentrate on a single aspect of the craft such as stocks and sauces, there is something for everyone.
 Young food lovers are not excluded either, with weekend courses for kids in doughnut making, pizza and fresh pasta.

-To view all the courses visit https://icecookschool.co.uk/
+To view all the experiences and courses visit the ICE website.

-Greene King Brewery
+Tour Greene King Brewery

 Perhaps you know a connoisseur of a different ilk, who is far more suited to sampling a libation than lunch!
 They too are catered for by Bury St Edmunds’ 1000 year long history of brewing traditional real ale.